Culture eats strategy for breakfast. – Peter Drucker

-Hostile Architecture (or Anti-homeless) architecture are design features built to deter the homeless population from lingering.
+Hostile Architecture (or Anti-homeless architecture) is designed to deter the homeless population from lingering.

-I haven’t met an organization that doesn’t have some hostile architecture.
+I haven’t met an organization that doesn’t have some hostile architecture – things that are intended to inconvenience Change in an organization.
 What is the Hostile Architecture in your organization?

 Do structures in your Culture keep innovation out?
 What foundational pillars or organizational structures are in place to keep new technologies and new ideas from lingering?